 “It doesn’t matter who people are or where they come from, we get a chance to love on them,” she said.
 “We come away so blessed from serving, and we get to meet so many amazing people.”

 Volunteers arrive at 6:15 a.m. each morning to set up the coffee and breakfast and encourage people as they begin their days.
-Lunch arrives at 11:30 a.m.
-The long shifts for the two meals ensure that everyone at the park can get their meals during their allotted break times.
+Lunch begins at 11 a.m.

 Laurie, a nurse from Baylor Scott & White, has been working at Fair Park since the vaccinations started.
 She explained that the meals provided by TBM relieve the doctors, nurses and volunteers of the stress of finding food on their own.
 Instead, they are able to truly rest on their break.